 I recently bought an Ooma Telo, which is an inexpensive Internet phone system.
 I thought I would share a review with you to share what it is, how much you can save with it, and why it’s a great option for many people.
 But let me start at the beginning.

-Last week I received my most recent Internet and telephone bill last week and I noticed a small price increase.
+Last week I received my most recent Internet and telephone and I noticed a small price increase.
 It was only about $8 higher, but I wanted to see what the difference was, so I called the customer service rep. She informed me that the teaser intro rate on my cable telephone service was increasing and that was the prorated amount for the coming month. $8 didn’t seem too bad, until I noticed it only covered a small portion of the month.
 It turns out my telephone rate was ballooning to $40 per month!
 I knew the $5 a month I had been paying for the last year was too good to be true, but I didn’t realize that the normal rate was $40 a month.
-That’s simply too much for how much I use my phone, and for the basic features I was receiving. (and yes, I tried negotiating, but to no avail!).
+That’s simply too much for how little I use my phone, and for the basic features I was receiving. (and yes, I tried negotiating, but to no avail!).

 I know several people who have different Internet phone services, so I asked around and the reviews on the Ooma were overwhelmingly positive.
 There are dozens of VoIP options (Voice over Internet Protocol) available, but the prices, features, and quality vary.
 After reading a couple dozen articles and reviews, and speaking with a few people, I settled on the Ooma Telo.

 Ooma Telo – How it Works

 Ooma is an Internet telephone system that plugs in directly to your modem.
 It works with virtually any phone, and you can also add other features, such as Bluetooth to work with your cell phone (premium feature), voicemail to text, and other features.
 It’s incredibly versatile, and more importantly – it’s dirt cheap.